 Buttonbush Scenic Point

-This overlook is on the opposite end of the Park near Armadillo Hill Trail.
+This overlook is on the opposite end of the park near Armadillo Hill Trail.
 Over the years, archeologists have found a number of fossils in this area.
 These fossils remind us that life was here long before the first cattle trails blazed through the area in the 1830s.
 This overlook is a great place for boat-watching since it overlooks the boat launch channel.
+Bring your camera and lunch so you can sit and take a break while you enjoy the scenery.

 Ike’s Hike and Bike Trail

+Take a hike or grab your bike for Ike’s Hike and Bike Trail.
 This 3.2-mile trail runs almost the entire length of the lakeshore, at least to the ATV area in the west.
-The extreme east section of the trail, between markers 3 and 4, is quite rugged.
+The extreme eastern section of the trail, between markers three and four, is quite rugged.
 Only experienced hikers or mountain-bikers should traverse this area.
-Otherwise, the trail is easy (basically an unpaved sidewalk) to moderate.
-To skip this part of the trail, get on at Five Star Red Oak.
-There’s a parking area nearby.
+Otherwise, the trail is an easy (basically an unpaved sidewalk) to a moderate-level trek.
+To skip the rigorous part of the trail, get on at Five Star Red Oak, where there is a parking area nearby.